LetsDefend/SOC-Interview-Questions/README.md

 ## Malware Analysis

-### What is the name of the software that compiles of the written codes?
+### What is the name of the software that compiles written code?

  - Compiler